 Everyday Monday – Sunday 8am

 There’s no leading just the sense of joining others in the Sangha in simultaneous self-led practice (no guidance) every day of the week.
 Simply download the Insight Timer app on your device and request to join the group: KS/YB and friends.
+All welcome.

 Lunchtime Meditation Classes